-All ordinary shares rank equally with regard to the Company's residual assets.
+All ordinary shares have par value of 1RUB and rank equally with regard to the Company's residual assets.
 Holders of these shares are entitled to dividends as declared from time to time and are entitled to one vote per share at general meetings of the Company.